kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integration-using-irsa.md

 While you wait, update the following configuration files:

-* Update your *cloud-integration.json* file by providing a `projectID` value, which will be the AWS payer account number where the CUR is located and where the Kubecost primary cluster is running.
+* Update your *cloud-integration.json* file by providing a `projectID` value, which will be the Account ID number of the account where the CUR is located and where the Kubecost primary cluster is running (you can find your Account ID by selecting your account name in the top right of the AWS console).
-* Update your *iam-payer-account-cur-athena-glue-s2-access.json* file by replacing all instances of `CUR_BUCKET_NAME` to the name of the bucket you created for CUR data.
+* Update your *iam-payer-account-cur-athena-glue-s3-access.json* file by replacing all instances of `CUR_BUCKET_NAME` to the name of the S3 bucket you created for CUR data in this step.

 ### Step 3: Setting up Athena